Skip to main content

 }

-The operation status is completed because session-event operations are final the moment OpenFiskal accepts them, i.e. there is no PATCH .../complete step.
-Don’t confuse it with the session’s lifecycle state (the open / closed flag tracked separately).
+The operation status is completed because session-event operations are final the moment OpenFiskal accepts them, i.e. there is no POST .../complete step.
+Don’t confuse it with the session’s lifecycle state (the open / counted / closed flag tracked separately).

 Goods movements bind to the session